Rhondda Cynon Taf County Borough Council

-Rhondda Cynon Taf County Borough Council (Cyngor Bwrdeistref Sirol Rhondda Cynon Taf) is the governing body for Rhondda Cynon Taf, one of the principal areas of Wales.
+Rhondda Cynon Taf County Borough Council (Cyngor Bwrdeistref Sirol Rhondda Cynon Taf) is the local authority for the county borough of Rhondda Cynon Taf, one of the principal areas of Wales.
 The council headquarters are at the Llys Cadwyn development in Pontypridd.

 History

 The council was established on 1 April 1996 under the Local Government (Wales) Act 1994, covering the area of the three former districts of Rhondda, Cynon Valley, and Taff-Ely (except Pentyrch, which went to Cardiff).
 As well as taking over the functions of the abolished district councils, the new authority also took over the functions of the abolished Mid Glamorgan County Council in the area.
 The new county borough was described in the 1994 Act with different spellings in English and Welsh: Rhondda Cynon Taff (English) / Rhondda Cynon Taf (Welsh).
 In 1999, the council adopted the spelling Rhondda Cynon Taf for use in both languages.

 Political control

 The council has been under Labour majority control since 2004.

 The first election to the council was held in 1995, initially operating as a shadow authority before coming into its powers on 1 April 1996.
 Political control of the council since 1996 has been as follows: